dziegel/cpp_event_framework/README.md

 - Independent of event type (can be int, enum, shared pointer...)
 - Designed to call member functions of a C++ interface
 - It is fairly simple to write statemachines "by hand" without a code generator
-- Suitable for small systems: state and transition declarations can be const and in RO section
+- Suitable for small systems: state declarations can be const and in RO section
 - Allow non-capturing lambdas as transition action
 - Logging support (state entry/exit/handler events)
 - States have names for logging (and an ostream operator<<)